 Find out what to do if you can't download or save the Windows support software.

 After downloading the Windows support software to your flash drive, follow these steps to install the software.
 (If you're attempting to resolve issues with a Bluetooth mouse or keyboard, it may be easier to use a USB mouse or keyboard until these steps have been completed.)

 - Make sure the USB flash drive is plugged into your Mac.

 - From File Explorer, open the USB flash drive, then open Setup or setup.exe, which is in the WindowsSupport folder or BootCamp folder.
 When you're asked to allow Boot Camp to make changes to your device, click Yes.

-- Click Repair to start the installation.
+- Click Repair to begin installation.
 If you receive an alert stating that the software hasn't passed Windows Logo testing, click Continue Anyway.

 - After the installation has been completed, click Finish, then click Yes when you're asked to restart your Mac.

 If you can't download or save the Windows support software:

 - If the assistant states that the Windows support software could not be saved to the selected drive or that the USB flash drive can't be used, make sure your USB flash drive has a storage capacity of at least 16 GB and has been formatted correctly.

 - If the assistant can't see your USB flash drive, click Go Back and make sure the drive has been connected directly to the USB port on your Mac – not to a display, hub or keyboard.
 Disconnect and reconnect the drive, then click Continue.